rodrigopivi/Chatito/readme.md

 ## Chatito DSL

-A Chatito domain specific language file should contain the '.chatito' extension, and is just a text file composed of a single entry point, the sentence values inside entry point and the operator definitions.
+A Chatito domain specific language file should contain the '.chatito' extension, and is just a text file the operators definitions.

-Note: The DSL uses 4 space identation to define the code block scope nesting.
+Important Note: The DSL uses 4 space identation to define the code block scope nesting.

 ### Operators